NewSigma/Physica/doc/Install.md

 We adopt CMake as our building system:

-[CMake](https://cmake.org/) Refer CMakeLists.txt for minimum version
+[CMake](https://cmake.org/) Refer CMakeLists.txt for version requirements

 A C++ compiler that support C++ 20, the following compilers passed our test: